 But Spot & Tango also has an unconventional fresh dry food (called UnKibble), which is cheaper and more convenient and can be used in combination with a fresh topper.
 So you can get the best of both worlds – all the nutrition of fresh food while saving money with a gently dried, healthier dry food made with only whole ingredients.

 Our reviewer said: “You’ll be able to track your order to find out exactly when it’ll arrive.
 Everything is prepared in small batches at Spot & Tango’s facility and shipped out within days of cooking.
 Most orders come in about three business days from the purchase date.”

-Price: From $1.28 per day for the fresh dry food – but around double for the fresh wet food.
+Price: $7 per week for the fresh dry food – but around double for the fresh wet food.

 Subscription options: After your two-week starter pack, you can choose from a full plan and a topper plan (to supplement your dog’s current diet).
 You get your box every four weeks.

 Why I like it: Open Farm not only offers personalized and flexible diet plans for your furry friend but also uses some of the most ethical ingredients you can get your paws on.
 All suppliers practice sustainable farming, and all fish are caught according to Oceanwise’s strict sustainable-fishing practices.

 Each and every meal is gluten-free by design, so you don’t need to worry about your dog’s carb intake.
 However, the kitchens aren’t specifically gluten-free, so if your dog has serious allergies, you might wanna check with your vet first.

 You can choose from six varieties of wet rustic dog stews (chicken, beef, wild-caught salmon, chicken and salmon, mackerel and herring, and turkey), six freeze-dried raw food, and four gently cooked food.